 Understand that those in the customer service industry work longer hours at Christmas and for little extra thanks

 With the madness of Christmas, staff will be working harder than ever and for little extra thanks for doing so.
-Expectations seem higher at Christmas as we strive to make it ‘the best one ever’ so there’s a lot more pressure on those behind the counter to get things right.
+It’s been a bush tucker trial of a year as it is so let’s try and make the next few weeks as easy as possible for everyone.
+Expectations are higher at Christmas so there’s a lot more pressure on those behind the counter to get things right.
 Cut them a break this Christmas by keeping demands to a minimum and maxing out those thank you’s instead?
 You might be pleasantly surprised at the results!

 Accept that as customer you may be wrong

 Shock horror, contrary to popular belief, the customer is not always right.
 If booking is required and this information is clearly displayed then booking is required.
 If there’s a no returns policy unless product faulty and again this information is clearly conveyed to customer before purchase, then you will not get a refund unless product is faulty.
 There is little point arguing but if you are going to do so then you’ll achieve a lot more by being a nicer customer than a grumpy, difficult one- like me!

 Happy Christmas everyone!
 Here’s to being better festive customers and to more Christmas spirit!